 The National Eczema Association claims there are nearly 30 million eczema suffers in the United States and millions more than that would describe themselves as "sensitive-skinned."

-With thousands of products to choose from and hundreds of blogs, books and info graphics dedicated to educating and helping those with skin struggles, there's bound to be awesome advice, along with some pretty populated myths.
+With thousands of products to choose from and hundreds of blogs, books, and infographics dedicated to educating and helping those with skin struggles, there's bound to be awesome advice, along with some pretty popular myths.

 Here's what we've learned from our own experience, research, and many stories of sensitive skin sufferers:

 Hate to break it to you, but "hypoallergenic" is actually just one big nonsense word.
+It's commonly used by big name brand skincare companies who claim their products are safe for sensitive skin, Yet, the ingredients used to make these products contain a laundry list of chemical ingredients that can actually further damage and irritate the skin.
 The Food and Drug Administration (FDA) states that "There are no federal standards or definitions that govern the use of the term 'hypoallergenic'."
 Bummer.